Skip to main content

 TLDR

-Development directors are the revenue engine of a mid-sized nonprofit.
-The executive director owns board relationships and mission; the development director owns the pipeline, the portfolio, and the reports that tell the board whether the organization will make budget.
-Every hour spent reconciling across systems is an hour not spent cultivating.
+A development director is the revenue engine of a mid-sized nonprofit.
+The executive director owns the board and the mission.
+You own the pipeline, the portfolio, and the report that tells the board if the org will make budget.
+Every hour spent matching spreadsheets is an hour you did not spend with a donor.

 TL;DR

-• Development directors at $2M to $10M nonprofits typically carry 40 to 120 major donor prospects and 8 to 25 active grants at any given time.
+• Most development directors at $2M to $10M nonprofits carry 40 to 120 major donor prospects and 8 to 25 active grants.

-• The sector donor retention median has been stuck near 43 percent for a decade; the fix is operational discipline, not bigger appeals.
+• Sector donor retention has sat near 43 percent for a decade.
+The fix is better follow-up, not bigger asks.

-• GrantPipe unifies moves management, the grant pipeline, and restricted-fund visibility so the same system that tracks cultivation also reports to the board.
+• GrantPipe puts moves management, the grant pipeline, and restricted funds in one system, so the tool that tracks cultivation also reports to the board.

-• The target user is the development director running a portfolio on Bloomerang plus a grants spreadsheet plus QuickBooks plus a board slide deck that never reconciles.
+• The target user runs a portfolio on Bloomerang, a grants spreadsheet, QuickBooks, and a board deck that never lines up.

-The development director owns two portfolios simultaneously.
-The first is individual major donors — typically 40 to 120 qualified prospects in active moves management, plus a broader base of mid-level and annual donors managed through campaigns.
-The second is institutional funding — 8 to 25 active grants across foundations, government funders, and corporate giving, each with its own proposal cycle, reporting cadence, and steward.
+You run two portfolios at once.
+The first is individual major donors.
+That is 40 to 120 qualified prospects in active moves, plus a wider base of mid-level and annual donors you reach through campaigns.
+The second is institutional funding.
+That is 8 to 25 active grants across foundations, government, and corporate funders.
+Each grant has its own cycle, report dates, and steward.

-The work is cyclical but the cycles do not line up.
-Year-end giving peaks in December while federal grant reports are due in January.
-Board meetings happen quarterly and require the same data presented three different ways.
-A development director who cannot answer “how are we tracking against the revenue budget by source?” in under five minutes is working harder than necessary.
+The work is seasonal, but the seasons do not line up.
+Year-end gifts peak in December.
+Federal grant reports come due in January.
+The board meets each quarter and wants the same numbers shown three ways.
+If you cannot answer “how are we tracking to budget by source?” in five minutes, you are working too hard.

-GrantPipe treats donor cultivation and grant cultivation as the same operational pattern with different stages.
-Individuals move through identification, qualification, cultivation, solicitation, and stewardship.
-Grants move through prospecting, LOI, proposal, pending, award, and reporting.
-Both show up on the same pipeline view with consistent next-action tracking.
+GrantPipe treats donor cultivation and grant cultivation as the same pattern with different stages.
+Individuals move through find, qualify, cultivate, ask, and thank.
+Grants move through prospect, LOI, proposal, pending, award, and report.
+Both sit on one grant pipeline view with the same next-action tracking.

-The board dashboard answers the five questions every board asks: are we tracking to budget, what is the pipeline looking like, what is our donor retention, what restricted funds are committed but not yet released, and what is the pledge aging.
-Each number ties back to the transactional record, so a board member who asks “which donors are in the retained-donor count?” gets a list, not a promise to follow up.
+Each restricted gift ties to its fund and program through restricted fund tracking.
+So the board dashboard answers the five questions every board asks.
+Are we tracking to budget.
+How does the pipeline look.
+What is our retention.
+What restricted funds are committed but not yet released.
+What pledges are aging.
+Each number links back to the record behind it, so “which donors are in the retained count?” gets a list, not a promise.

 Free resource